doergestim/satellite-security/Labs/redLabs/Lab3/The_Takeover.md

 # Lab 3 — The Takeover

-**Mission:**
-You’ve successfully intercepted ODYSSEY-1’s downlink.
+**Scenario:** You’ve successfully intercepted ODYSSEY-1’s downlink.
 Inside the captured traffic, you spotted telemetry and even an ACK packet that contains a mysterious `auth` field

 Your task is to **reverse engineer the uplink authentication scheme, craft a forged control command, and trick the ground station into accepting it**